GamesCreed

 We all have fears.
 It’s human nature to have them.
 Some are different and scarier than others.
 But how we tackle them defines us as people.
 You know how the saying goes, courage is not the absence of fear, but the action despite fear.
 And when it comes to gaming, this is no different.
 Some iconic horror games require you to challenge your fears.
 Resident Evil, Silent Hill, Alan Wake, Evil Within, you name it, they all possess a high level of terror to a point where some people feel avoiding them altogether is the best option.
 But where’s the fun in that?

-Welcome to Chernobylite where you have no choice but to face your fears to complete your primary objective.
-You play as Igor Khymynuk, a Ukrainian Physicist and you have to find your fiancée who vanished before the Chernobyl Disaster.
-As some of you know, Chernobylite had released last year on the previous-gen consoles, as well as Microsoft windows.
+Welcome to Chernobylite, where you have no choice but to face your fears to complete your primary objective.
+You play as Igor Khymynuk, a Ukrainian Physicist, and you have to find your fiancée who vanished before the Chernobyl Disaster.
+As some of you know, Chernobylite was released last year on the previous-gen consoles, as well as Microsoft Windows.
 But this year, it gets a new life on current-gen consoles.
-With that being said, it is inevitable we would expect at the very least almost every aspect of the game to be improved.
+With that being said, we would inevitably expect at the very least almost every aspect of the game to be improved.

 What I like is that you can only complete a mission each day.
 That means you have to tread carefully on what missions to play, just so you end your session thinking you’ve wasted your time.
-A crafting system has been implemented which enables players to craft their weapons and items which proves to aid considerably in completing missions.
+A crafting system has been implemented, which enables players to craft their weapons and items, which proves to be considerably helpful in completing missions.
 Speaking of items, they help you out a lot in your survival.
 Some more than others.
-But I would say my favourite equipment to use is the environmental analyzer, which is a strongly versatile tool.
-Scan for craft items, search for enemies, replenish health, mission directions, this thing can do a lot.
+But I would say my favourite equipment to use is the environmental analyzer, which is a very versatile tool.
+Scan for craft items, search for enemies, replenish health, mission directions; this thing can do a lot.
 Especially during stealth mode.

 Chernobylite is now available on PlayStation 5 and Xbox Series X/S. And follow our website for the latest gaming news.